dat-rs/soldesignarchive/_posts/2022-02-22-hello-worlds.md

 ---
 layout: post
 title: Introducing the Sol Design Archive
-thumbnail_image: "sol-branding-comp-1.jpg"
+image: "/images/blog_posts/sol-branding-comp-1.jpg"
 author: Ricardo Santos
 lead: Reading got me into books.
 Books got me into design and illustration.
 A brief history of how this project came about.
 excerpt_separator: "<!--more-->"

 ---